thaumant/lucid-suggest/javascript/README.md

 If you target 60 fps in a browser, a search through 100 sentences will take 2-5% of a single frame or less, so you can expect negligible cost, even when calling it at every keystroke, without throttling/debouncing.

+Full-fledged indexing is not implemented yet, so searching a larger number of records containing long texts can take too long at the moment.

 Below are the detailed search performance measurements for record sets with different dimensions.
 Measured using Node.js 13.8, Intel Core i7 (I7-9750H) 2.6 GHz.

 |              | 1-2 words | 4-8 words |